zero-to-mastery/breads-server/CONTRIBUTING.md

     - `EMAIL_LOGIN` - email address
     - `EMAIL_PASSWORD` - email password
     - `EMAIL_URL` - frontend url (i.e 'http://localhost:3000')

+    **Chrome Webdriver** - Used as a fallback to get reading data when the initial scrape fails.
+[Instructions to download here.](https://splinter.readthedocs.io/en/latest/drivers/chrome.html)

+    - `CHROMEDRIVER_DIR` - Place in the directory of the script and then copy the relative path and paste it here.
+If it's in a different directory, you'll need the complete path.

-    - At the end `.env` file will look like this:
+    At the end `.env` file will look like this:

         ```md
         PORT=<CUSTOM_PORT_NUMBER>